List of DC Universe locations: Tempest Key

 Tempest Key is the home of Arthur Curry in the unaired CW pilot Aquaman.
 It is located near the Bermuda Triangle, presumably in Florida.

 Fictional geographic locations and countries of the DC Universe Earth

 Abyysia

 Abyssia is an underground nation once infested by vampires that was saved by the Outsiders.

-Atlantis

-Atlantis is the legendary sunken continent.
-It is ruled by Aquaman.

 Badhnisia

 Badhnisia is a small South Seas island nation, in or near present-day Indonesia, where Johnny Thunder was raised.

 Bana-Mighdall

 Bana-Mighdall is a fictional Amazon nation located in the Middle East.
 It is the birthplace of Artemis.

 Bialya

 Bialya is a fictional Middle Eastern country and former refuge of supervillains, once ruled by Queen Bee.
 It is decimated by Black Adam during 52.